 Recently Read Fiction

 J.A.
-Jance's Joanna Brady Series is fiction but tells about well known places around Cochise County.
+Jance’s Joanna Brady Series is fiction but tells about well-known places around Cochise County.
 I enjoy them because the characters talk about familiar places where one feels a part of the story.
-Ms. Jance will be at the Festival of Books this year, March 14-15, 2015.
+Ms. Jance often shows up at the Festival of Books in Tucson.

 Going Back to Bisbee